jci-metasys/tutorial-csharp/README.md

 ### Git Client

-Seting up git is outside the scope of this tutorial.
+Setting up git is outside the scope of this tutorial.
 There are lots of great resources at the [Git](https://git-scm.com/) website including downloads and documentation.

 Git isn't required to follow along so you can skip it if you wish.